Alluxio/alluxio/docs/en/operation/StressBench.md

 - `--cluster` argument needs to be added to each operation so that the bench jobs will be submitted to job master, distributed to job workers, and executed by job workers.
 Each job worker executes one bench job which reads from the co-located Fuse mount point and gets the local read throughput.
 Cluster throughput is calculated by aggregating the read throughput of each bench job.
 - Two more read operations `RemoteRead` `ClusterRead` are supported besides `LocalRead`.
-* `LocalRead`: Each job worker reads the data written by itself.
+1. `LocalRead`: Each job worker reads the data written by itself.
 With the cluster settings, each job worker reads the data from local worker through local Fuse mount point.
-* `RemoteRead`: Each job worker reads the data written by other job workers evenly.
+2. `RemoteRead`: Each job worker reads the data written by other job workers evenly.
 With the cluster settings, each job worker reads the data from remote workers through local Fuse mount point.
 In a cluster with 3 worker nodes, each worker nodes are written 30MB data.
 Each job worker will read 15MB data from each of the two remote workers in `RemoteRead` operation.
-* `ClusterRead`: Each job worker reads the data written by all job workers evenly.
+3. `ClusterRead`: Each job worker reads the data written by all job workers evenly.
 With the cluster settings, each job worker reads the data from local and remote workers through local Fuse mount point.
 In a cluster with 3 worker nodes, each worker node are written 30MB data.
 Each job worker will read 10MB data from each worker in `ClusterRead` operation.

 Here is a sample usage demo, where we have one master and three workers:
 [![Watch the video](https://img.youtube.com/vi/UqmQbYYR4NQ/maxresdefault.jpg)](https://youtu.be/UqmQbYYR4NQ)

 ### Limitations
-1. Fuse IO Stress Bench only supports reading self-generated test files.
+- Fuse IO Stress Bench only supports reading self-generated test files.
-2. The `Writing` operation is only for generating test files.
-It is not for measuring writing throughput.
+- The `Write` operation is only used for generating test files instead of measuring throughput.
-3. To prevent caching affecting accuracy, each file is only read at most once by each worker.
+- To prevent caching affecting accuracy, each file is only read at most once by each worker.
 Therefore, the total size of the test files and duration need to be tested and tuned such that no thread finish reading its designated files before the test duration passed.